ORCID/orcid-conversion-lib/README.md

 The following will convert the entire contents of a tar.gz file from XML to JSON, preserving paths.
 Files are renamed from *.xml to *.json.

 - ```java -jar orcid-conversion-lib-3.0.7-full.jar --tarball -i ../src/test/resources/test-archive-2.0.tar.gz -v v2_0 -o /tmp/output.tar.gz```

-## Model classes:

-This utility uses the ORCID maven model.